Steps to trading spot markets

 You can monitor your open positions on your IG account.
 Any running profit or loss will move in line with the underlying asset prices.
 Once you are ready to close your trade, click on the open position and select the ‘close’ button.
-Your final profit or loss would be realised upon the closing of the trade – the calculation would vary depending on whether you are trading CFDs or spread betting.
+Your final profit or loss would be realised upon the closing of the trade – the calculation would vary depending on whether you are trading CFDs.

 Remember to follow your trading plan when closing positions, and avoid emotional trading decisions such as fear or greed.